 I know Marie Kondo advocates discarding “all at once, intensely and completely”.
 But if like many your clutter is the result of years of accumulation, it’s going to be a lot of stuff to face and a lot of decisions to make.
 You might soon suffer from decision fatigue and either give up or press on and make decisions you might eventually regret.
 And that will be the end of the decluttering.

-My clients are often surprised when I tell them that the goal of a decluttering session is just less stuff and that they should only let go of items they feel 150% confident of letting go.
+My clients are often surprised when I tell them that the goal of a decluttering session is just less stuff and that they should only let go of items they feel 150% confident about letting go of.
 Every time, I witness how, by removing the pressure to let go, they build their confidence about decluttering and quite often let go of more than what they had anticipated.

 TIP 3: OUT OF SIGHT